PalazzinaCreativa/theme-favicon/README.md

 # theme-favicon
-Vue plugin to switch favicon on browser dark or light theme
+Vue plugin to use different favicons on dark or light theme based on browser preference.
 ## Installation
 ```
 npm i @palazzinacreativa/theme-favicon